yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 *How will the DR be configured?
 Consider each component (web, database, AD, VPN)*

 -  Web server VMs: These should be configured for replication and failover using Azure Site Recovery (ASR).
-The underlying 'landing zone' infrastructure in the secondary region (network, load balancer, etc) should be provisioned in advance, since ASR will only fail over the Web VMs themselves.
+The underlying 'landing zone' infrastructure in the secondary region (network, load balancer, etc.) should be provisioned in advance, since ASR will only fail over the Web VMs themselves.

 -  SQL Server: There are two approaches for extending the SQL Server infrastructure to the secondary region.